cccbr/runningatower/content/docs/170-glossary/index.md

 ## CCCBR - Central Council of Church Bell Ringers

 The Council is the representative body for all who ring bells in the English tradition with rope and wheel.
 Founded in 1891, the Council today represents 65 affiliated societies, which cover all parts of the British Isles as well as centres of ringing in Australia, New Zealand, Canada, the USA, South Africa and Italy.
 These societies in turn comprise the members of the local companies of ringers in their areas.
-Further details on their **[website](https://cccbr.org.uk/about/workgroups/stewardship-and-management)/**
+Further details on their **[website](https://cccbr.org.uk/about/workgroups/stewardship-and-management)/**.

+## PCC - Parochial Church Council

+The principal function, or purpose, of the PCC is defined as "promoting in the parish the whole mission of the Church".
+The PCC is a charity governed by two pieces of Church of England legislation, called Measures.
+Further details on their **[website](https://www.churchofengland.org/resources/clergy-resources/pcc-accountability-guide)**.

 ## SMWG - Stewardship and Management Work Group of the CCCBR